lune-climate/lune-docs/docs/guides/share-your-impact.md

 * `Allocated, pending retirement` - the carbon credits have been purchased but cannot be retired yet.

 <br />

-If you require a Sustainability page to share your own impact, this guide terminates here.

-Alternatively, if you wish to integrate Sustainability pages for your clients, continue reading.

 </>
 <>